-Registration: To sign up for the Spring 2019 Course online CLICK HERE or if you have any questions about the course please contact Sarah at 336-644-9908 during regular business hours or by email at firstname.lastname@example.org.
+Registration: To be added to our Interest List for the Fall 2019 Course please contact Sarah at 336-644-9908 during regular business hours or by email at firstname.lastname@example.org.

 Robert E. M. Wurz, Ph.D. – Robert is a native of Napa Valley, CA. He received his doctorate in wine chemistry from the University of California, Davis.
 He has taught wine making classes at Patrick Henry Community College in Virginia, at Stonefield Cellars Winery in Stokesdale, NC, and is currently the winemaker for Stonefield Cellars Winery in Stokesdale, NC.